SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 The three metrics I wish to investigate are:

-- Total (a metric for Absolute Strength)
+- Total - a metric for Absolute Strength
-- Wilks (a metric for Relative Strength)
+- Wilks - a metric for Relative Strength
 - Bodyweight

 #### Total